andredms/mock-stock/README.md

 # MockStock
-A fake stock market which utilises Python, SQLite, Selenium and Matplotlib.
+A fake stock market which utilises Python, SQLite and Selenium.
 Allows users to invest into the ASX without the risk of losing any money.
 Scrapes the ASX through a Chrome web-driver and stores all investor data stored within a database which the user can query through various commands.
 The market is open on weekdays 5am - 3pm (WAST) and closes on weekends, users can still invest and use the bot outside of these hours, however their profits won't go up until the market re-opens.

 ## Usage
 #### List Commands